* Disclaimer: All links on this page are of an external resource. FIT is not responsible for any business conducted herein.

 For safety purposes, FIT requires all students to have a functioning cell phone while studying abroad.
 Check with your cell phone provider to determine whether they offer service in your program's destination and anywhere else you plan to visit.

 Be prepared to buy a cell phone when you arrive if you do not have an unlocked phone that can be used with a local SIM card.
 Don't forget an adapter for your phone charger!

 Voltage varies from country to country, so be sure to find out what type of adapter you will need.
 It is recommended you insure your computer, check your insurance policy coverage for loss, and have your family keep a copy of your receipt and computer details.

 All travelers should carefully review cdc.gov for an updated list of recommended vaccinations for any country you plan to visit.
 Although no vaccines or preventative medications may be required to enter the country, certain ones may be recommended.

 In any country, it is always advisable to bring enough medication to last through the duration of your program.
+Some medications available in the U.S. may not be available in certain countries.
 Be sure to carry it with you rather than trusting it to checked luggage.
 It is always advisable to carry extra prescription sheets written by your doctor in case you need refills during your visit and to show at customs, if necessary.

 It is NOT advisable to ship medication as customs can be very strict.
 See the US Embassy website of the country you are visiting for more information about restricted medications.